davidsilverthorn/client-server-starter/README.md

 # client-server-starter

-This project is intended to be a sensible starter for a Client + Server Web Application using Svelte, Routify, and Express.
+This project is intended to be a sensible monorepo starter for a Client + Server Web Application using Svelte, Routify, and Express.
+It uses NPM 7's workspace feature to neatly seperate Client and Server logic.
+NPM 7.19.0 or higher is required.

 ## Packages